mtcbpdcdubai/Webtember_MTC/docs/Session 1.md

     - A Library (e.g., React) is a collection of pre-written code that you can call upon when you need it.
 It's like a toolkit; you're in charge and you pick the tools you need.
     - A Framework (e.g., Angular, Django) is a more rigid structure or blueprint for an application.
 It provides the scaffolding, and you build your code within its rules.
 The framework calls your code.
 5. **Static page:** Websites where all the back-end does is to simply give the code files to the client, and there is **no database**.
 The server itself does not do any kind of significant processing.
 But keep in mind that the **client** can still be user-interactive with buttons and animations!
+6. **Deployment:** The act of publishing your code to a back-end provider, and make it publicly available.

 <p align="center">
 <img src="media/1_html_css_js.png" width="600" /><br />
 (<a href="https://www.facebook.com/1499183006955896/">source</a>)
 </p>

 ## *Tech stacks*
 Now that you know what a "tech stack" is, let's explore the tech stack involved in web development.